Up to 8

 In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) prior to starting the trek.

-In the scenario that you are unable to finish the trek due to a health reasons, Sam Travel Peru will assist you to the nearest town for help with transportation.
+In the scenario that you are unable to finish the trek due to a health reasons, INCA TRAIL HIKE will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems.
 In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
 There are no refunds in the unlikely situation that you are unable to finish the trek.

 Generally those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly they continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to the original plan.